 - Ocean (a different shade of blue)

-How to alter the colors
+How to alter the colors on older devices

 - First, tap on the Settings icon on your phone.